mat-docs/RTA.Site/docs/index.md

 This enables ATLAS to display data in real-time even if your acquisition pipeline cannot write to storage in real-time, or if the storage is not available until acquisition is complete &mdash; common with file formats.

-When users open live sessions, ATLAS selectively subscribes to the parameters on display using a [Web Socket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) connection, and the [Redis](https://redis.io/) buffer covers the gap until data is flushed to storage.
+When users open live sessions, ATLAS selectively subscribes to the parameters on display using a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) connection, and the [Redis](https://redis.io/) buffer covers the gap until data is flushed to storage.
 Users can get a complete and real-time view of the data even when joining hours into a session.

 ## Toolkit Services